mattwg/alation/README.md

-# alation
-R package to integrate with Alation Compose API
+R Package to allow use of Alation Compose API from R